AtsukoCoffey/search4herbs/README.md

 </details>

 ### Get current time
-When recording player's data into Google sheet, I wanted to use usuful Date() function like Java Script has.
+When recording player's data into Google sheet, I wanted to use useful Date() function like Java Script has.
 In python we have a `datetime` package, I implemented this into my `record()` function.
 `datetime.datetime.now()` - I got an error when using single `datetime.now()` I assume the first `datetime` is module name.
 ![Get current time -](readme/credit-datetime.png "Get current time -")
 These are the some format of the datetime object.
 I used `%x` and display like this `07/29/24`.